fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 59- | F

 ### Absences Policy
 Up to three unexcused absences are allowed without any grade penalty.
-However, after that, you lose two points for every absence---so that roughly every two missed classes lowers your grade one notch (B+ to B, for instance).
+However, after that, you lose roughly two points for every absence---so that basically every two missed classes lowers your grade one notch (B+ to B, for instance).
 If you reach ten absences, I will drop you from the course.
 Family or medical emergencies are excused absences, provided that you get in touch with me ASAP about them.

 ### Please Ask for Help
 I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
 If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
 Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.